Christy Brown: Life

-Death

 Brown's health deteriorated after marrying Carr.
 He became mainly a recluse in his last years, which is thought to be a direct result of Carr's influence and perhaps abusive nature.
-Brown died at the age of 49 after choking during a lamb chop dinner.
+Brown died at the age of 49 after choking during dinner.
 His body was found to have significant bruising, which led many to believe that Carr had physically abused him.
 Further suspicions arose after Georgina Hambleton's biography, The Life That Inspired My Left Foot, revealed a supposedly more accurate and unhealthy version of their relationship.
 The book portrays Carr as an abusive alcoholic and habitually unfaithful.
 In Hambleton's book, she quotes Brown's brother, Sean, as saying: "Christy loved her but it wasn't reciprocated because she wasn't that kind of person.
 If she loved him like she said she did, she wouldn't have had affairs with both men and women.
 I feel she took advantage of him in more ways than one."

-Literary legacy
+Cultural legacy

 Brown's magnum opus, Down All the Days was an ambitious project drawn largely from a playful expansion of My Left Foot; it also became an international best-seller, translated into 14 languages.
 The Irish Times reviewer Bernard Share claimed the work was "the most important Irish novel since Ulysses."
 Like James Joyce, Brown employed the stream-of-consciousness technique and sought to document Dublin's culture through the use of humour, accurate dialects and intricate character description.
 Down All the Days was followed by a series of other novels, including A Shadow on Summer (1972), Wild Grow the Lilies (1976) and A Promising Career (published posthumously in 1982).
 He also published three poetry collections: Come Softly to My Wake, Background Music and Of Snails and Skylarks.
 All the poems are included in The Collected Poems of Christy Brown.

-Cultural references

 A film adaptation of My Left Foot directed by Jim Sheridan was produced in 1989 from a screenplay by Shane Connaughton.
-Daniel Day-Lewis starred as Brown and Brenda Fricker as his mother; both won Academy Awards for their performances.
+Daniel Day-Lewis stars as Brown and Brenda Fricker as his mother; both won Academy Awards for their performances.
 The film also received Academy Award nominations for Best Picture, Best Director, and Best Adapted Screenplay.

-The Anglo-Irish rock band The Pogues paid tribute to Christy Brown with a song titled "Down All the Days."
+Rock band The Pogues paid tribute to Christy Brown with a song titled "Down All the Days."
 It is the seventh track on their 1989 recording Peace and Love.
 Similarly, U2 released a song titled "Down All the Days" with the 20th anniversary edition of Achtung Baby.
 The Men They Couldn't Hang also wrote a song "Down All the Days" which appears on the Silver Town album also released in 1989.